Risks and Complications of Plastic Surgery with Dr Carmen

 Scarring – Keloid Scars

-• Scars are an inevitable part of surgery as all wounds heal with scars.
+- Scars are an inevitable part of surgery as all wounds heal with scars.
 The nature and appearance of the scar vary from patient to patient and surgery to surgery.
 Most scars fade and become feint (but are always visible if you look hard enough), but some remain pink, thickened and lumpy – keloid scars.
-Scar treatments and scar revisions are available for unsightly and keloid scars.
+Scar treatments and scar revisions may be available for unsightly and keloid scars.
+Dr Carmen will discuss your options with you.

 Deep Vein Thrombosis – DVT